Loris Dominissini

-Loris Dominissini (19 November 1961 – 4 June 2021) was an Italian professional football player and manager.
+Loris Dominissini (19 November 1961 – 4 June 2021) was an Italian professional football player and coach.

 Career

 Born in Udine, Dominissini played as a midfielder for Udinese, Triestina, Pordenone, Messina, Pistoiese, Reggiana, Sevegliano and Pro Gorizia.

 After retiring as a player he managed Udinese, Como, Ascoli, Spezia, Pro Patria, Reggiana and Visé.

 Death

 Dominissini died from COVID-19 during the COVID-19 pandemic in Italy in June 2021.